 It contains information on South Australia's River Murray Entitlement, allocations, private carryover, water held in storage, climate outlook and projections of irrigation water allocations under a range of outlook scenarios for 2019-20.

 Minimum Irrigation Allocation

-The updated minimum irrigation allocation for the 2019-20 water year is 31 percent.
+The updated minimum irrigation water allocation for the 2019-20 water year is 74 per cent.
 Minimum allocations for other classes of water are included in Table A.

 Table A - Minimum allocations 2019-20